FUTURE OF HEARING SERVICES IN AUSTRALIA

 Deafness Forum has advocated since early 2012 the need for on-demand captions and Auslan interpreting services to improve customers’ interactions at Australian Government service shopfronts, such as Centrelink, Medicare and NDIS offices, etc.

-The current communication arrangements in shopfronts are inconsistent, time-consuming for all involved, and the source of tension and misunderstandings for both customers and staff.
+The current communication arrangements in most government shopfronts are inconsistent, time-consuming for all involved, and the source of tension and misunderstandings for both customers and staff.
 People with hearing devices rely on hearing loops, but these are not always present, may not function properly or are not switched on.
-People whose preferred communication is Australian Sign Language are significantly disadvantaged.
+People whose preferred communication is Australian Sign Language require access to interpreters via video links.

-Our immediate objective is that all Government shopfronts provide designated facilities that provide equitable communication access.
+Our objective is that all Government shopfronts should provide designated facilities that provide equitable communication access.

 Inclusion in education

-The breadth of disadvantage students with disability must contend with in the current education system is profound.
-CDA says it is inundated with reports of poor and shameful education experiences.
-A typical school experience for students with disability involves discrimination, limited or no funding for support and resources, inadequately trained staff, a systemic culture of low expectations, exclusion and bullying.
-There are increasing incidents of restraint and seclusion reported to CDA, which are seen as a clear consequence of a system in crisis.
+The breadth of disadvantage that students with disability must contend with in the current education system is profound.
+A typical school experience for students with disability involves discrimination, limited or no funding for support and resources, inadequately trained staff, a systemic culture of low expectations, exclusion and bullying

-Despite the high value and strong evidence base linking educational attainment and improved life outcomes, students with disability are frequently denied educational opportunities.
-Even though there have been significant advances in recognising and affording people with disability rights and equal opportunities, ableist attitudes are still entrenched in the Australian community and very much shape the typical school education experiences of students with disability.
+Despite the high value and strong evidence base linking educational attainment and improved life outcomes, students with hearing disability are frequently denied educational opportunities.

 Unwelcome change to Veterans’ hearing health entitlements